Dr Arthur Frankel

 I've been a member of the Department of Psychology since 1978.
 I currently teach courses focusing on social psychology, the psychology of prejudice, psychology and the law, and critical thinking and decision making.
 In recent years, much of my time is devoted to teaching these courses more effectively and finding ways to encourage my students to think carefully about psychological issues, particularly as they might apply to their own lives.
 My early research focused mostly on egotism, self-handicapping and attribution, and was published in prominent social psychology journals.
 I also served on the editorial board of the Journal of Experimental Social Psychology in the 1980s.
 My more recent research, which has been published in the journal Sex Roles and presented at national and regional conferences, has focused on how gender role expectations are likely to inhibit women's attempts to safeguard their sexual health and contribute to misunderstandings between men and women.
 I have also collaborated with many undergraduates over the last several years on problems that are of mutual interest resulting in research studies that have been presented at regional and national psychology conferences.
 If you look at my CV, almost all my co-authors for conference presentations over the last 40 years have been undergraduate students.

-I've been married for almost 45 years, have two sons, a daughter-in-law, a grandson (Abraham James), and a granddaughter (Charlotte Marie).
+I've been married for 46 years, have two sons, a daughter-in-law, a grandson (Abraham James), and a granddaughter (Charlotte Marie).
 My youngest son, Andrew, is a third-year Ph.D. student in education at the University of Virginia interested in the social foundations underpinning the education of minority students.
 My other son, Matthew, is a lawyer for Nixon Peabody in Boston specializing in employment and labor law particularly as it relates to issues concerned with intellectual property and trade secrets.
 Kate, my daughter-in-law, is an assistant professor of education at Boston University.